CoreySaint/DataGuide/README.md

 are included as well to help identify characteristics of the dataguide like core (extracts keys present in all documents),card (extracts total counts of a document), union, intersection, and projection.
-Below contains all the classes, functions, and methods implemented, their purpose, and their variables
+Below contains all the classes, functions, and methods implemented, their purpose, and their variables.

+------------------------------------------Required Packages------------------------------------------

+**Regular Expressions**

+  The regular expressions package is a built in module, so no installation is necessary, just
+  importation:

+    import re

+**JSON**

+  The JSON package is a built in module, so no installation is necessary, just importation:

+    import json

+**Python Version**

+  Built using Python 3.12.2

 -----------------------------------------------Classes-----------------------------------------------